ugwis/hp/notes/loadbalancer.md

 ## L2 Load Balancing (Link Aggregation/Bonding)
 Link Aggregation (LAG) is well known as load balancing in ethernet.
-This is also one of the load balancing.Originating from Cisco's EtherChannel, it is defined as Link Aggregation by many vendors.
+This is also one of the load balancing.
+Originating from Cisco's EtherChannel, it is defined as Link Aggregation by many vendors.
-Bandwidth can be increased by using several source interfaces when transmitting Ethernet frames.As a load balancing algorithm, hashes such as source / destination IP / Port are often used.
+Bandwidth can be increased by using several source interfaces when transmitting Ethernet frames.
+As a load balancing algorithm, hashes such as source / destination IP / Port are often used.

 Pros